 John A. Carrig.
 Mr. Carrig was appointed as a director of Forum in July 2011.
 He retired from ConocoPhillips on March 1, 2011, having most recently served as President and Chief Operating Officer since 2008, where he was responsible for global Exploration and Production, Refining and Marketing, Commercial, Project Development and Procurement and the Health, Safety and Environment functions.
 Mr. Carrig served as Executive Vice President, Finance, and Chief Financial Officer from 2002 to 2008.
 Prior to the merger with Conoco Inc. in 2002, Mr. Carrig was with Phillips Petroleum Company, where he was named Senior Vice President and Chief Financial Officer in 2001.
 In 2000, he joined Phillips' management committee as Senior Vice President and Treasurer.
 From 1996 to 2000, he was Vice President and Treasurer.
 Mr. Carrig served as Treasurer in 1995 and Assistant Treasurer in 1994.
 He joined Phillips in 1978 as a tax attorney.
 He has been a private investor and engaged in charitable endeavors since his retirement from ConocoPhillips.
-Mr. Carrig serves on the board of directors of TRC Companies Inc. and WPX Energy, Inc. The board of directors is nominating Mr. Carrig because of the length and breadth of his experience in the oil and gas industry, the perspective he brings as a result of his long service as an executive of a major public company with global reach and his strategic, financial and management acumen.
+Mr. Carrig serves on the board of directors of Skanska AB, a construction and development company; TRC Companies Inc., an engineering, consulting, and construction management company; and WPX Energy, Inc., an oil, natural gas and natural gas liquids producer.
+The board of directors selected Mr. Carrig due to the length and breadth of his experience in the oil and gas industry, the perspective he brings as a result of his long service as an executive of a major public company with global reach and his strategic, financial and management acumen.
 In addition, Mr. Carrig brings valuable insight as a result of his long history as a customer for oilfield equipment and services.

 Michael McShane.
 Mr. McShane was appointed as a director of Forum in September 2010.
 Mr. McShane also currently serves as an Operating Partner to Advent International, an international private equity fund.
-Mr. McShane has been a director of Spectra Energy Corp., a provider of natural gas infrastructure, since April 2008, Complete Production Services, Inc., a provider of specialized oil and gas completion and production services, from March 2007 until February 2012, Superior Energy Services, Inc., a provider of specialized oilfield services and equipment, since the completion of Superior Energy's acquisition of Complete Production Services in February 2012, and Oasis Petroleum Inc., an exploration and production company, since May 2010.
-Previously, Mr. McShane served as a director and President and Chief Executive Officer of Grant Prideco, Inc., a manufacturer and supplier of oilfield drill pipe and other drill stem products, from June 2002 until April 2008, having also served as Chairman of the Board from May 2003 through April 2008.
+Mr. McShane has been a director of Spectra Energy Corp., a provider of natural gas infrastructure, since April 2008; Complete Production Services, Inc., a provider of specialized oil and gas completion and production services, from March 2007 until February 2012; Superior Energy Services, Inc., a provider of specialized oilfield services and equipment, since the completion of Superior Energy's acquisition of Complete Production Services in February 2012; and Oasis Petroleum Inc., an exploration and production company, since May 2010.
+Previously, Mr. McShane served as a director, and President and Chief Executive Officer of Grant Prideco, Inc., a manufacturer and supplier of oilfield drill pipe and other drill stem products, from June 2002 until April 2008, having also served as Chairman of the Board from May 2003 through April 2008.
 Prior to joining Grant Prideco, Mr. McShane was Senior Vice President-Finance and Chief Financial Officer and director of BJ Services Company, a provider of pressure pumping, cementing, stimulation and coiled tubing services for oil and gas operators, from 1990 to June 2002 and Vice President-Finance from 1987 to 1990 while BJ Services Company was a division of Baker Hughes Incorporated.
 Mr. McShane joined BJ Services Company in 1987 from Reed Tool Company, where he was employed for seven years in various financial management positions.
-The board of directors selected Mr. McShane because of his expansive knowledge of the oil and gas industry, as well as relationships with chief executives and other senior management at oil and natural gas companies and oilfield service companies throughout the world.
-He brings to the board of directors his experience as a senior leader and chief financial officer within the oilfield service industry, as well as his leadership as chairman and chief
+The board of directors is nominating Mr. McShane because of his expansive knowledge of the oil and gas industry, as well as relationships with chief executives and other senior management at oil and natural gas companies and oilfield service companies throughout the world.
+He brings to the board of directors his experience as a senior leader and chief financial officer within the oilfield service industry, as well as his leadership as chairman and